WebOrigami/docs/src/content/language/@graph.md

 ## @graph/from(variant)

-Converts any [graph variant](/core/variants.html) into an explorable graph.
+Converts any [graph variant](/core/variants.html) into an async graph.

 <a name="inners"></a>